 * Your final result will begin to emerge

 If you went into breast augmentation with realistic expectations, you’ll most likely be very pleased with your results.
 Most procedures produce beautiful, natural-looking breasts.
-Many patients experience a boost in their self-image, enjoying getting out, shopping for clothes and showing off their new shape.
-Though breast augmentation provides long-lasting enhancement, it is important to remember that issues such as age, genetics and weight fluctuation can change the size, shape and position of even enhanced breasts over time.
+Many patients experience a boost in their self-image, enjoying getting out, shopping for clothes and showing off their new contoured appearance.
+Though breast augmentation provides long-lasting enhancement, it is important to remember that issues such as age, genetics and weight fluctuation can change the structure and position of even enhanced breasts over time.